Paraneoplastic Syndromes

 - Two antibody classes: Cell-surface antibodies are directly pathogenic and immunotherapy-responsive; intracellular (onconeural) antibodies are biomarkers of T-cell–mediated neuronal destruction — poor immunotherapy response, treat the tumor

-- 2021 PNS-Care score: Classifies antibodies as high-risk (definite paraneoplastic), intermediate-risk, or low-risk — guides cancer screening intensity
+- 2021 PNS-Care score: Numeric score combining phenotype + antibody + cancer + follow-up; Definite PNS ≥8, Probable 6–7, Possible 4–5; antibodies classified as high-, intermediate-, or low-risk — guides cancer screening intensity

 - Anti-Yo = paraneoplastic cerebellar degeneration: Most common cause of PCD; ovarian/breast cancer; irreversible Purkinje cell loss; poor prognosis despite treatment